 Membership in the National Honor Society is limited to juniors and seniors.
 The honor is conferred upon students by the faculty in recognition of outstanding accomplishments in scholarship, leadership, character, and service.
+To be eligible or maintain eligibility for National Honor Society, students must achieve a 3.7 GPA, have fewer than 6 absences each school year, and have fewer than 3-100 level infractions per school year.
 Members must abide by all the rules and policies of the local chapter in order to remain in good standing.